Postgraduate Course: Contemporary Art + Anthropology (Level 11) (ARTX11042)

 Course Delivery Information

 |Academic year 2022/23, Available to all students (SV1)

 |Additional Information (Assessment)

-3. Individual Research Project: You will receive written feedback and a summative letter grade for each of the three learning outcomes assessed.
+Summative: You will receive written feedback on your Project Book and a summative letter grade for each of the three learning outcomes assessed.

 |No Exam Information